serverless/serverless/docs/providers/aws/guide/functions.md

 [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) for Java can improve startup performance for latency-sensitive applications.

-To enable SnapStart for your lambda function you can add the `snapStart` object property in the function configuration which should contain the `applyOn` with value `None` or `PublishedVersions`.
+To enable SnapStart for your lambda function you can add the `snapStart` object property in the function configuration which can be put to true and will result in the value `PublishedVersions` for this function.

 ```yaml
 functions: